NieneB/InternshipReport/index.md

     });

-After a line is drawn on the Leaflet map with Leafleat Draw, the coordinates  of the line are inserted into the request ($1) as a LINESTRING format.
-The line is in WGS84 (EPSG4326) and needs to be converted to RDNew(EPSG28992) in order to extract the location with the other data at the right location.
+After a line is drawn on the Leaflet map with Leaflet Draw, the coordinates  of the line are inserted into the request ($1) as a LINESTRING format.
+The line is in WGS84 (EPSG4326) and needs to be converted to RDNew (EPSG28992) in order to extract the location with the other data at the right location.

 <p class="code"> Request & Response for transect line </p>